 I started this mediation practice because I saw the traditional contested divorce process waste couples time, and financial resources, and how emotionally harmful it was for everyone involved.
 "There has to be a better way?"
 I wanted to offer an alternative.
 And I wanted to be a business owner, creating something that I can build from the ground up.
 I also wanted to show my daughters that if you want something bad enough, and you are willing to work at it, despite your fears, you can achieve it.
 It may sound a little corny, but, that’s why I did it, and why I still do it.

 I am a long time Connecticut resident, now living right outside of Waterbury.

-When I’m off the clock, I like to mess around in my garden, watch movies, watch/sing/hum-along to musicals, and hang out with my biggest cheerleader, my wife.
+When I’m off the clock, I like to mess around in my garden, watch movies, see a musical, play video games, and hang out with my biggest cheerleader, my wife.